oquezadaCross/beer/README.md

 ```

 If you need to change some properties, you can do it in the application.yml file in src/main/resources directory.

+By default the app run in 8080 port.

 ### Using the app